New Light Species and the CMB: Models

 { }In this form, it is simple to see that the interaction is specifically a derivative coupling between $\phi$ and the axial current of $\Psi$.
 One might suspect that some theories could potentially generate a similar coupling between $\phi$ and the vector current for $\Psi$.
 However, any interaction of that form must vanish due to vector current conservation.
 The conservation of the axial current is broken by the mass term for $\Psi$, meaning that the axial coupling does not similarly vanish.
 However, this does imply that any interaction rate involving the axial coupling is necessarily proportional to the fermion mass $m$, and thus vanishes in the $m \rightarrow 0$ limit.

-We also notice that in this example model, the suppression scale $\Lambda$ is set by the original symmetry-breaking expectation value, and is insensitive to any original Yukawa coupling of the theory.
-The couplings of $\phi$ to the SM would then be flavor-blind in this scenario.
-More complicated global symmetries or charge assignments could potentially result in flavor-specific couplings.
+In simple UV completions of this effective field theory, the couplings of $\phi$ to the SM are flavor-blind.
+More sophisticated UV model-building could potentially result in flavor-specific couplings.
 However, a flavor-specific basis generically leads to interactions which mix generations.
 There are greatly restrictive constraints coming from flavor physics, as we shall discuss briefly below.